How to Detect Who Installed What Software on Your Windows Server

 • Make sure the "Enable logging" check box is selected

-• Set retention method to "Overwrite events as needed" or "Archive the log when full".
+• Set the retention method to "Overwrite events as needed" or "Archive the log when full".

-2. Open Event viewer and search the application log for the 11707 event ID with MsiInstaller Event Source to find latest installed software.
+1. Open Event Viewer and search the application log for the 11707 event ID with MsiInstaller Event Source to find the latest installed software.

-3. To create an instant alert that is triggered upon any software installation, you need to edit the following powershell script by setting your parameters up and saving it anywhere as .ps1 file (e.g., detect_software.ps1):
+2. To create an instant alert that is triggered upon any software installation, you need to edit the following PowerShell script by setting your parameters up and saving it anywhere as .ps1 file (e.g., detect_software.ps1):

 #Mail SMTP Setup Section